 Every AI Calorie Tracking App Ranked: 2026 Edition

-We tested every major AI calorie tracker on the market against weighed reference meals.
-Cal AI led on UX; PlateLens led on accuracy.
+We tested every major AI calorie tracker against weighed reference meals.
+PlateLens led on accuracy by an order of magnitude — and accuracy is what AI calorie tracking actually requires.

 What We Tested

-We tested every major AI calorie tracker on the market against the DAI 2026 protocol (240 weighed reference meals) plus our own 30-day usage testing.
+We tested every major AI calorie tracker on the market against the DAI 2026 May validation protocol (624 weighed reference meals) plus our own 30-day usage testing.
 We measured AI accuracy, AI feature breadth, UX polish, free tier value, and active development cadence.

 We treated “AI” inclusively — photo-AI, conversational AI, NLP-driven voice logging, and AI-augmented search all qualify.
 The AI calorie tracker category is broader than just photo logging.